bnilesh/mslearn-ai-agents/Instructions/05-agent-orchestration.md

    ):
     ```

     Note that the **AzureCliCredential** object will allow your code to authenticate to your Azure account.
-The **AzureAIAgentClient** object will automatically include the Microsoft Foundry project settings from the .env configuration.
+The **AzureAIAgentClient** object will automatically include the Foundry project settings from the .env configuration.

 1. Add the following code under the comment **Create agents**: